lalitac19/UnmappedSite/replit.md

 - Simplified social media section to outline icons only
 - Centered join waitlist button and removed secondary text
 - Updated favicon and meta tags for new branding
+- Added Quattrocento as secondary font for tagline
+- Made website fully mobile-responsive with adaptive layouts
+- Implemented responsive typography and spacing for all screen sizes
+- Added touch-friendly button sizes and improved mobile navigation
+- Optimized background image sizing for mobile devices

 ## System Architecture